 An app also allows businesses to send notifications for new products, coupons and reminders directly to each user.
 It’s much better than constantly buying ads in an attempt to reach repeat customers.

-Making an app experience like this requires several components that must work together: e-commerce, payment processing, customer analytics, UX design, scheduling for recurring orders, and possibly an online version.
+Making an app experience like this requires several components that must work together: e-commerce, payment processing, customer analytics, UI and UX design, scheduling for recurring orders, and possibly an online version.

 2. On-Demand Pet Consultations

 There will still be some veterinarians who prefer to only offer prescriptions in-person, but that doesn’t mean they won’t offer online consultations.
 Others will do everything other than surgery online.